GenericMappingTools/GMT.jl/docs/src/examples.md

 memory consumption in this example, when creating the plot, is much lower than traditional likewise examples because we will be using only one 2D array instead of 3 3D arrays (ref).
-In the example *cont=1* and *annot=2* means draw contours at every 1 unit of the *G* grid and annotate at every other contour line. *frame="a"* means pick a default automatic annotation and labeling for the axis.
+In the example *cont=1* and *annot=2* means draw contours at every 1 unit of the *G* grid and annotate at every other contour line. *axis="a"* means pick a default automatic annotation and labeling for the axis.

 ```julia
 G = GMT.peaks();